APRA Awards (Australia): Art Music Awards (with AMC)

 In 2001, APRA joined forces with the Australian Music Centre (AMC) to present awards for Australian classical music, known as Classical Music Awards.
 The AMC had been presenting annual awards for classical music since 1988, apart from a 1993–1995 hiatus due to funding cuts.
 The participation of APRA helped to secure the future of the awards, which are the only Australian awards for contemporary Australian classical music.
 This award has been won by well-known composers including Brenton Broadstock, Brett Dean, Ross Edwards, Georges Lentz, Liza Lim, Richard Mills, and Peter Sculthorpe.
 After another hiatus in 2010, the event returned as the Art Music Awards the following year, restructured and with two new categories.

 The awards now cover classical, jazz and improvised music, experimental music and sound art, recognising achievement in composition, performance, education and presentation.
 As of 2020, the current award structure recognises eleven annual awards and Luminary Awards for sustained contribution (nationally and for each state and territory) in Australian art music.
 There is also a discretionary award, The Richard Gill Award for Distinguished Services to Australian Music.

 Richard Gill Award for Distinguished Services to Australian Music

-Originally named The Distinguished Services to Australian Music Award, from 2019 it was renamed in honour of Australian conductor and educator Richard Gill (1941 – 2018).
+Originally named Distinguished Services to Australian Music Award, from 2019 it was renamed in honour of Australian conductor and educator Richard Gill (1941–2018).
 It is determined by APRA's Board of Writer and Publisher Directors and the Australian Music Centre Board for a lifetime contribution to the art music community.